timfilzinger/idp-software.com/docs/vendors/datamatics/index.md

 ## Use Cases

 ### Invoice Processing
 Organizations deploy TruCap+ to automate accounts payable workflows.
-The platform extracts data from invoices with 94-99% accuracy, reducing processing time by up to 70% and enabling straight-through processing with minimal human intervention.
+The platform extracts data from invoices and enables straight-through processing with minimal human intervention across multiple document formats and layouts.

 ### Banking Document Processing
 Financial institutions use TruCap+ for processing licenses, bank statements, and compliance documents.
-The multi-OCR capability ensures high accuracy across various document types and quality levels.
+The multi-OCR capability ensures consistent performance across various document types and quality levels.

 ### Cross-Industry Automation
 Enterprises integrate TruCap+ with RPA platforms like TruBot to automate end-to-end document workflows across departments, handling both structured and semi-structured documents at scale.